(This article was originally published on the 17th of September 2017 and updated on the 29th of January 2021).

 - Generally unsecured with no guarantor required.

-- Most of the Koperasi Loan is offered to civil servants with full time permanent job status.
-Only a few co-operative that offers personal loan to contract status workers
+- Most of the koperasi loan is offered to civil servants with full time permanent job status.
+Only a few co-operative that offers personal loan to contract status workers.

 Difference between Koperasi Loan and Commercial Bank Personal Loan

-Although similar in many ways to a personal bank loan, a Koperasi Loan has a few distinct features:
+Although similar in many ways to a personal bank loan, a koperasi loan has a few distinct features:

-1. Repayment– Koperasi Loan repayment is directly deducted from a borrower’s salary and processed by either the Angkatan Koperasi Kebangsaan Malaysia Berhad (Biro ANGKASA) or Accountant General’s (AG) department.||Repayment||A commercial bank personal loan is usually processed through auto debit or manual cash bank-in, although some banks also offer personal loan through salary deduction.|
+|Koperasi loan repayment is directly deducted from a borrower’s salary and processed by either the Angkatan Koperasi Kebangsaan Malaysia Berhad (Biro ANGKASA) or Accountant General’s (AG) department.||Repayment||A commercial bank personal loan is usually processed through auto debit or manual cash bank-in, although some banks also offer personal loan through salary deduction.|

-|The tenure for Koperasi Loan is typically up to 10 years, whereas most Commercial Bank Loan tenure is generally within 5 – 7 years.|
+|The tenure for koperasi loan is typically up to 10 years.||Tenure||Most commercial bank loan tenure is generally within 5 – 7 years.|

-|Since repayment is made via direct salary deductions, the credit approval criteria for a Koperasi Loan is less stringent compared to personal loan from a commercial bank.
-A Koperasi Loan can even be approved for borrowers with a negative CTOS record, high commitment or those marked with a ‘special attention account’ in CCRIS.||Credit Criteria||Most commercial bank loans approval criteria is much stricter.
+|Since repayment is made via direct salary deductions, the credit approval criteria for a koperasi loan is less stringent compared to personal loan from a commercial bank.
+A koperasi loan can even be approved for borrowers with a negative CTOS record, high commitment or those marked with a ‘special attention account’ in CCRIS.||Credit Criteria||Most commercial bank loans approval criteria is much stricter.
 Borrowers with an unfavourable CCRIS or CTOS history (loans unpaid more than 3 months), high commitment, or listed under Special Attention Account (SAA) would not likely get the loan approved; or if approved at a much lower approved amount or higher interest rate.|

 |A koperasi loan interest rate is typically lower compared to the rate from a commercial bank.
-However, one will need to be aware of the payout amount of a Koperasi Loan, as many do not disburse 100% of the loan amount to borrowers.
-A loan that is of low interest is not necessary the cheapest for borrowers, if the Koperasi Loan also offers a low payout rate.
-The payout can range from 70% to 98% depending on the cooperative itself.
-Therefore, it is important to know not just the interest rate but also the amount of cash in hand when deciding whether to take up a Koperasi Loan.
+However, one will need to be aware of the payout amount of a koperasi loan, as many do not disburse 100% of the loan amount to borrowers.
+The payout can range from 80% to 95% depending on the cooperative itself.||Interest Rate & Payout||A commercial bank loan interest rate is usually higher compared to koperasi loan.
+The payout is close to 100% depending on the bank itself.|

-|A koperasi loan is restricted to civil servants while a bank loan is open to private sector employees, self-employed as well as public sector employees.|
+|A koperasi loan is restricted to civil servants.||Type of Applicant||A commercial bank loan is open to private sector employees, self-employed as well as public sector employees.|

-Read next on the 3 Reasons to Use Koperasi loan
+3 Reasons To Use Koperasi Loan